Moduli of $p$-adic representations of a profinite group: Introduction

 \subsection{Acknowledgments}

 I would like to express my deep gratitude to my advisor B. Toen for all his advice and by sharing many ideas and suggestions concerning the contents of this text.
 I am grateful to M. Porta from who I learned derived non- archimedean geometry and for useful mathematical suggestions along these last years.
-I would also like to thank to M. Robalo, A. Vezzani, B. Hennion, D. Gapner, M. d'Addezio, V. Daruvar, C. Simpson, V. Melani, P. Scholze, B. Bhatt, B. Conrad, B. Stroh, and J. Tapia for useful commentaries and suggestions during the elaboration of the text.
-I would also like to express my gratitude to the establishment Universit\'e Paris 13 and Universit\'e de Strasbourg, where I could discuss and share many of the ideas presented in this text.
+I would also like to thank to M. Robalo, A. Vezzani, B. Hennion, D. Gepner, M. d'Addezio, V. Daruvar, C. Simpson, V. Melani, P. Scholze, B. Bhatt, B. Conrad, B. Stroh, and J. Tapia for useful commentaries and suggestions during the elaboration of the text.
+The author also expresses his gratitude to the math departments of Universit\'e Paris 13 and Universit\'e de Strasbourg, where I could discuss and share many of the ideas presented in this text.